azliu0/image-to-image-translation/README.md

 ## Model deployment

 All models are deployed on [ModelBit](https://www.modelbit.com/), and all model inference requires around 4GB RAM.
-The deployment script is very simple and lives in `server/modelbit.ipynb`.
+The deployment script is very simple and lives in `modelbit.ipynb`.
 One thing to note when deploying is that the python package `image-to-image-translation-server` must be self-contained, i.e., it will not have access to a `.env`.
-This means that `config.py` must be modified to include actual values rather than what is included right now.
+This means that `server/config.py` must be modified to include actual values rather than what is included right now.

 ## TODO